cosinekitty/sapphire/README.md

 ![Elastika model](./images/elastika_model.svg)

 This diagram shows the structure of the Elastika physical model.
-The magenta spheres around the perimeter are anchors.
+* The magenta spheres around the perimeter are anchors.
-The teal spheres on the interior are mobile balls.
+* The teal spheres on the interior are mobile balls.
-The lines that connect anchors to balls, and balls to each other, are springs.
+* The lines that connect anchors to balls, and balls to each other, are springs.

 The two anchors that are used for left and right inputs are indicated by surrounding squares.
 The input anchors are forced to move in response to applied input voltages.

-Similarly, circles indicate the two balls that are used as audio outputs.
+Circles indicate the two balls that are used as audio outputs.
+The movement of the output balls is used to determine the voltages for the stereo audio output channels.

+The balls marked Lm and Rm are *mass impurity* balls whose masses are varied by the MASS slider as described below.

-### Controls
+### Slider Controls

 The following controls have sliders for manual control, along with attenuverters and control voltage (CV) inputs for automation.